grace-gibbons/grace-gibbons.github.io-old/README.md

 hi.

-I'm grace, wlcome to the code.
+I'm grace, welcome to the code.